Universal sectors in superconformal defects: Universal sectors

 We stress that the difference from the earlier case is that, while before all sectors were completely decoupled from one another, here other sectors may still interact through the exchange of fundamental fields.

 Although the discussion has been framed around the displacement operator, it applies more generally to any other choice of defect operator in the multiplet.
-This will be, for example, the case of the $1/2$ BSP Wilson line in $\cN=2$ gauge theories, \cite{Gimenez-Grau:2019hez}, discussed in subsection \ref{subsec: universal sector in N=2 4d} where is the superprimary that disentangle from the rest of the multiplet.
+This will be, for example, the case of the $1/2$ BSP Wilson line in $\cN=2$ gauge theories, \cite{Gimenez-Grau:2019hez}, discussed in Sec. \ref{subsec: universal sector in N=2 4d} where it is the superprimary that disentangles from the rest of the multiplet.